Yuen Long

 Yuen Long is a town in the western New Territories, Hong Kong.
 To its west lie Hung Shui Kiu (洪水橋), Tin Shui Wai, Lau Fau Shan and Ha Tsuen, to the south Shap Pat Heung and Tai Tong, to the east Au Tau and Kam Tin (錦田), and to the north Nam Sang Wai.

 Name

+According to Gazetteer of Xin'an County (新安縣志) and other ancient maps, Yuen Long was first written as 圓蓢 (lit.
+Round Basin or Round lowland).
+Yuen Long refers to a large plain surrounded by a series of hills, starting from Oyster Hill (蠔殼山) in Ou Tau (凹頭) on the east and ending at Tai Tau Shan (大頭山) in Tuen Mun on the west, which is like a basin.

+Yuen Long is in the Shan Pui River Basin (山貝河流域).
+From the literal meaning, it can be inferred that Yuen Long was a swampy lowland with abundant water resources in ancient times.

 The Cantonese name Yuen Long may refer to the limits of the original market town, Yuen Long New Town, Yuen Long Plain or Yuen Long District.

 Market town

 The central part of Yuen Long was traditionally a market town, in the area now known as Yuen Long San Hui (元朗新墟), in Yuen Long District, where people from the surrounding villages sold their crops and fish.
 The market is still a place where people from villages in the northwest New Territories shop and trade.
 Like many market towns in Hong Kong, the market operates only on certain days each week.
 Modern shopping malls and restaurants have also established.